Siance2023/healthSense/README.md

 ✅ Encouraging results suggest AI can bring major advancements in glycemic control strategies beyond restrictive diets.
 ✅ Expanding and diversifying data is crucial to improving model generalization.

-To go further on this subject,I am calling for a motivated community to contribute to a public and anonymous dataset!
+To go further on this subject,we are calling for a motivated community to contribute to a public and anonymous dataset!